BourgeoisBear/nicsearch/README.md

 QUERY
   as ASN [+]
     query by autonomous system number (ASN).
-    example: as 14061
+    example: 'as 14061'

     add the suffix '+' to return all IPs and ASNs associated by 'reg-id' with the same organization.
-    example: as 14061 +
+    example: 'as 14061 +'

-  email IPADDR
-    get email contacts for IPADDR
-    example: email 8.8.8.8

-    NOTE: this is an on-line query against the registry's RDAP service.  columns are separated by '@@' instead of '|' since pipe can appear inside the unquoted local-part of an email address.

   ip IPADDR [+]
     query by IP (v4 or v6) address.
-    example: ip 172.104.6.84
+    example: 'ip 172.104.6.84'

     add the suffix '+' to return all IPs and ASNs associated by 'reg-id' with the same organization.
-    example: ip 172.104.6.84 +
+    example: 'ip 172.104.6.84 +'

   cc COUNTRY_CODE
     query by country code.  returns all IPs & ASNs for the given country.
-    example: cc US
+    example: 'cc US'

   na REGEX [+]
     query by ASN name.  returns all ASNs with names matching the given REGEX. see https://pkg.go.dev/regexp/syntax for syntax rules.
-    example: na microsoft
+    example: 'na microsoft'

     add the suffix '+' to return all IPs and ASNs associated by 'reg-id' with the same organization(s) of all matching ASNs.
-    example: na microsoft +
+    example: 'na microsoft +'

+  email IPADDR
+    get email contacts for IPADDR
+    example: 'email 8.8.8.8'

+    NOTE: this is an on-line query against the RIR's RDAP service. columns are separated by '@@' instead of '|' since pipe can appear inside the unquoted local-part of an email address.

+  rdap IPADDR
+    get full RDAP reply for IPADDR
+    example: 'rdap 8.8.8.8'

+    NOTE: this is an on-line query against the RIR's RDAP service.

   all
     dump all records

 ```